rubeniskov/traverse-json/README.md

 <dl>
 <dt><a href="#traverseJson">traverseJson(obj, [opts])</a> ⇒ <code><a href="#TraverseIterator">TraverseIterator</a></code></dt>
 <dd><p>Creates a function which traverses an object by its keys and values recursively,
-returning the iterator result with the full path and its value</p>
+returning the iterator result with the full path and its value.</p>
+<p>By default options will be parsed as { test: opts } if string detected</p>
 </dd>
 <dt><a href="#createIterator">createIterator(obj, [opts])</a> ⇒ <code>Iterable</code></dt>
 <dd><p>Returns a traverseJson iterable, usefull for use it in a for loop.</p>